gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

   </div>
 </div>

-### Cable configuration
+### Protocal configuration

-To setup uplink connection using a network cable on the WAN port, click "Manage Device" > "Cable" > "Cable Configuration".
+To setup uplink connection using a Protocal on the WAN port, click "Manage Device" > "Protocal" > "Protocal".
 You can configure "DHCP" and "Static IP" mode, then click "Done" to save the settings as shown below.

 <div class="flex-container s10-user-manual">
   <div>